TimMouskhelichvili/personal/public/static/markdown/blog/javascript-capitalize-first-letter/en.md

 ### 3. Using CSS

-You can also capitalize the first letter using the css `text-transform` property and the `:first-letter` selector.
+You can also capitalize the first letter using the CSS `text-transform` property and the `::first-letter` selector.

 ![JavaScript Capitalize First Letter](/static/images/blog/javascript-capitalize-first-letter/1.jpg)